ae9is/amazon-reviews/README.md

 ## Test

-With the Postgres database started:
+With the Postgres database and APIs started:

 ```bash
 make test